promani/MagicWizard/README.md

 }
 ```

-At this point you hace this:
+At this point you have this:
 ![wizard](https://i.ibb.co/wYrbTrN/wizard.png "Confirm data step")

 The success callback for third step: